sonifyed/soundwave-level-deletion/README.md

 You need to give the title of your output audio wave (.wav) file.
 Ours is set to 'output-wave-file-name.wav'.
 It is essential that the flag 'wb' is here as this means that the 'wav file you create is writable.

 **Instructions to reproduce 'My Way' Frank Sinatra example**
-1. Source a copy of Frank Sinatra's hit song My Way as a wave file (.wav.).
+1. Source a copy of Frank Sinatra's hit song 'My Way' as a wave file (.wav.).
-2. Save the file in tge same folder as the
+2. Save the file in tge same folder as the soundwave-level-deletion-algorithm.ipynb algorithm file.
+3. Open the jupyter notebook https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html
+4. Change the input .wav file name to match the name of your .wav file of 'My Way'.
+You may also want to change the name of the output.
+5. Run all three code chunks in order.